bataragaradu/rbblog-forest-hugo/content/post/algorithm/data-structures-and-abstract-data-types.md

-excerpt = "Lets have a general idea about abstract data types and data structures." hero = "/images/algorithm-preview.jpg" timeToRead = 10 title = "Data structures and Abstract Data Types"
+excerpt = "Lets have a general idea about abstract data types and data structures." hero = "/images/algorithm-preview.jpg" timeToRead = 10 title = "Data Structures and Abstract Data Types"

 +++
 >

 ### Lets have a general idea about abstract data types and data structures.

-It's easy to forget when you're not diving everyday in a new algorithm problem that data structures aren't the same thing as Abstract data types.
-For me, when I hear abstract data types I'm immediately teleported back in my old college years in a course bench while trying to draw an array copy or instantiating a new heap, all of this while the dangerous mathematical symbols  where getting displayed on the teachers board.
+It's easy to forget when you're not diving everyday in an algorithm problem, that data structures aren't the same thing as Abstract data types.
+For me, when I hear abstract data types I'm immediately teleported back in my old college years in a course bench while trying to draw an array copy or instantiating a new heap, all of this while the dangerous mathematical symbols  are getting displayed on the teachers board.

-But jokes aside, it's very important to know what type of data structure we should use to implement an abstract data type, this can save a lot of time execution for some certain problems.
+But jokes aside, it's very important to know what type of data structure we should use to implement an abstract data type, this can save a lot of time execution for certain problems.

 ### Abstract Data types